juntao/arenztopia/content/news/Issue 29.md

 OCA: What tools do you use to make your food?

 KO: We use a variety of special tools to make our dishes as authentic as possible.
 We use brick ovens, tandoori ovens, conventional ovens, stoves, open-air pit fires, fryers, and blowtorches.
-For our chocolate, we first put the cocoa beans into a tango drum, then we roast the drum, then we perform the rest of our secret chocolate-making process.
+For example, when we make chocolate, we first put the cocoa beans into a tango drum, then we roast the drum, then we take the beans out of the drum and blow the husks away with a reverse vacuum cleaner.
+After that, we drop anvils onto the beans to crush them, and voila!
+You have cocoa beans.

 OCA: That sounds very interesting!
-Where do you source yur ingredients from?
+Where do you source your ingredients from?

 KO: We use all-natural ingredients, with only minimally farmed things.
 We source all of our ingredients from in or around the immediate vicinity of Arenztopia.